aiidateam/aiida-explorer/README.md

 ### Styling

 Most of the styling is handled largely by Tailwind and a little further control is through inline css.
 Exposing "componentStyle" as a prop gives control on the appearance of individual components without having to hack the styling with css overrides.
 These can defined such to only append to the baseStyle (since tailwind is right-to-left priority) so that the basestyle is not overwritten.

+## Notes

+* An initial prototype of this tool was created by Sharan Poojari during Google Summer of Code 2024 (see [the final report](https://github.com/aiidateam/aiida-explorer/blob/gsoc/gsoc/README.md)).